Transparent

 As a resident of Denmark, public healthcare is provided free of charge.
 However, you will need to pay for medicine and dental treatment.

-Citizens of countries in the EU, the EEA or Switzerland must inform about their current health insurance contry.
+Citizens of countries in the EU, the EEA or Switzerland must inform about their current health insurance country.
 Please submit this information immediately upon completing your registration with the Danish civil registration system.
 Read more here.

 If you are traveling in the EU/EEA, you must have a separate (blue) European Health Insurance Card (EHIC).
 As a citizen of a country in the EU, the EEA or Switzerland, you can order an EHIC for free online at Borger.dk with your NemID.